Celebrate the return of the UEFA Champions League by joining the world’s biggest digital wave! | Goal.com

 Celebrate the return of the UEFA Champions League by joining the world’s biggest digital wave!

-For the first time, the quarters, semis and final of the UEFA Champions league will be played in a tantalising two-week tournament.
+For the first time, the quarters, semis and final of the UEFA Champions league will be played in a tantalising two-week competition.

 And Mastercard are setting out to capture fans’ joy at the return of word football’s most prestigious club competition with a #PricelessWave, creating a new and unforgettable experience that connects football fans and players as they support their teams while watching the games from home.